UPDATE JULY 7, 2016: The workshop has been cancelled and will be rescheduled at a future date. Apologies.

 Element Wellness Center reached out to our little support group to see if we’d be interested in having Dr. Ryan Hummel host a workshop on how chiropractic care may help with pelvic pain.
 One of his staff members used to suffer horrible pelvic pain due to her Endometriosis.
 She sought treatment and feels so much better.
 She is so passionate about how it changed her life that she started working there.

 So a lot of people with Endometriosis suffer from chronic pain…hell, a lot of people without Endometriosis suffer from chronic pain.
 There are theories and studies out there that suggest chronic pain affects memory, cognitive function, and mental health.
 Not only does Endometriosis present painful symptoms, but it’s also incurable.
-And there are many women who do not get any symptom relief from any of the treatments available.
+And there are many people who do not get any symptom-relief from any of the treatments available.
 You can see where this may cause some “mental health” issues.
 Here’s some interesting tidbits on how pain affects brain activity and function.

 What is gray matter all about?
 It maintains memory, sight, hearing, emotions, speech, impulse control, and executive functions (reasoning, problem solving, cognitive functions, etc.).
 Gray matter volume naturally decreases with age.
 So…it happens naturally.
 Chronic pain may just spur it along a bit more.
 Studies have indicated that children who suffer from chronic pain have a greater loss of gray matter volume when they are adults.

 Nurah was 10 when she got my first period and right away knew something was wrong.
 She lives in Nairobi, Kenya and shares her story with us today.

 Words of Advice for Us: Talk about it.
 Don’t be quiet.
 Collect all the info you have & keep getting.
 Make a scrapbook for your daughters & sons to give their daughters (I got endo from my grandad’s mom) Just talk about it.